-Since 2016, the Cities and Local Government Devolution Act 2016 paved the way for a new wave of regional transport bodies to be set up:
+Since 2016, the Cities and Local Government Devolution Act 2016 paved the way for a new wave of regional transport bodies to be set up.

 - Transport for the North - received its statutory status in 2018.

-- Transport for the South East – currently bidding for statutory status
+- Transport for the South East

-- England’s Economic Heartland – currently bidding for statutory status
+- England's Economic Heartland

-- Transport East was launched in March 2018
+- Transport East

-- Peninsula Transport is in shadow form
+- Peninsula Transport

-- Western Gateway is in shadow form
+- Western Gateway

 If you are working in a region and would like to hook up with others or would like some help setting something up, please get in touch.